 Nguyen serves on the editorial board for four academic journals and is editor of several textbooks on surgery.
 He has presented more than 200 abstracts at professional meetings and published more than 200 peer-reviewed articles.
 Before turning 40, he received the Houston Business Journal's 40 Under 40 Award as well as its Healthcare Heroes Award.
 He also was awarded first place in the American College of Cardiology's Section Awards for his work in co-editing a handbook on transcatheter therapies.
 He appreciates that success is not his own doing, but comes in large part from the support of countless mentors and advocates, and serendipity.
 He aspires to do the same for others.

-Nguyen is married to Dr. Gina Landinez, an interventional radiologist at UCSF, and is a proud first-time dad.
+Nguyen is married to Dr. Gina Landinez, an interventional radiologist at UCSF, and is the proud dad of two beautiful daughters.